Juan-Abellan/Demain-Hirst-Painting/README.md

-Turtle &amp; the Graphical User Interface (GUI)

 <h1>Demain-Hirst-Painting</h1>

 <h2>Description</h2>

-Coding a basic Quiz Game applying OOP concepts.
-Turtle &amp; the Graphical User Interface (GUI)
+Graphical User Interface (GUI) using Turtle graphics in order to replicate a Demian Hirst painting.
+The colorgram python library is also used to extract the color palet from the original painting.

 <h2>Languages and Utilities Used</h2>